On-route place guide

 What kind of stop it is

-Best described as a leisure anchor, character stop, or stronger linger town.
+Best described as a rural character stop, approach texture stop, or stronger linger town.

 Time-to-spend guidance

 This is one of the stops in the eastern New York pass that can justify more than a quick pass-through.
-Most travelers should let it carry more discretionary time than the lighter support towns in the same segment.
+Most travelers should let it carry more discretionary time than the lighter support towns, while still saving the Albany reset for later.

 What it pairs with